TARGET Antibiotics Toolkit

 To access the Antibiotic Resistance in Primary Care elearning module, please go here.

-Public Health England and the British Society for Antimicrobial Resistance are hosting a series of webinars about antimicrobial resistance throughout November 2016.
-Register and find out more for the webinars series here.
+Public Health England and the British Society for Antimicrobial Chemotherapy are hosting a series of webinars about antimicrobial stewardship throughout November and December 2016.
+Register and find out more about the webinar series here.

 What is TARGET?